rbiedrawa/kafka-monitoring/docker/kafka-lag-exporter/Readme.md

 This sample demonstrates how to monitor consumer lag using `Kafka Lag Exporter` and visualize metrics via Grafana.

+Grafana dashboard used in this demo can be found [here](./config/grafana/provisioning/dashboards)

 ## Components

 * [Kafka Lag Exporter](https://github.com/lightbend/kafka-lag-exporter)